A friend sent me this over the weekend:

 It’s perhaps the simplest tool ever devised by man.
 It’s perhaps the finest tool ever devised by man.
 It’s a can opener.

 I got the first one of these from my father before I was ten.
 A couple of them were packed in the boxes of C-ration meals he would acquire from time to time for use during our frequent camping trips.
 By the time I joined the service, C-rats were being phased out and replaced with the first versions of MREs (“Meals, Ready to Eat”), so the P-38s were no longer needed, at least for the individual meals.
-I’m probably among the last generation of service members who even had a chance to get one right out of the box.
 The things still came in handy in a variety of situations, though, so those of us who had them refused to part with them even long after we hung up the rest of our gear.
 I had one attached to my dog tag chain throughout my time in uniform, and to this day it occupies a place on my keychain:

 You can read more than you’d think should ever be printed about such a dinky tool by checking out this link: